Farm of the Future

 Reading Time | 5 mins

 Agriculture has always been an industry ripe for innovation.
 Though farming is one of humanity’s oldest trades, our planet’s ever growing population and ever-depleting natural resources demand that we meet the same food challenges over and over again with newer, better, more revolutionary answers than ever before.
+This technology can be found right in your backyard and produces the most delicious fruits and vegetables for grocery stores.

 From the invention of the steel plow in 1837, to the motorized tractor 55 years later, and on to more modern pesticides and genetic modification-the union between technology and agriculture is nothing new.
 As scientific and mechanical technology have advanced, agricultural practices have adapted to feed the world.
 But with the planet’s population currently at 7.4 billion people, and projected to grow by another billion over the next decade, now is not the time for complacency.